mavie1322/fe-bmal/README.md

 ## Front-End Functionalities

 Following the creation of our API, we have created this multi-functional application.
 We decided not to use any User Interface framework so we could deepen our knowledge in CSS.
-The application is still in development mode and haven't been deployed because we want to add the improvements below.
+It is build and deployed on Netlify(https://focused-jones-6f450b.netlify.app/).
+You can log in using usernames on this page https://bmal237.herokuapp.com/api/users

 ### Build with: